 Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
-An air flow of 750 cfm (cubic feet per minute) - (.21.24 cmm [cubic meters per minute]) - must be supplied to each gas dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 1-1/2 square feet (.14 square meters) is required for each dryer.
+An air flow of 1,200 cfm (cubic feet per minute) must be supplied to each dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 1-1/2 square feet is required for each dryer.